Cherreads

 "Typical and classic," the red-haired Sokidu said, nodding.
 "Petrichor's classic…"

 "Yes.
-He had brilliant form and was following many manoeuvres only a master would."
+He had brilliant form and was following many manoeuvres only an expert would."

 "But hold your horses, pal.
 His Ki bursts, the Instantaneous Charge, it was rivalling Master Baylis's, ok?
 Then, he was also using all elements, Ki suppressions and boosts, and standard Magicism techniques and spells.
 But he was also using some mighty strange techniques.
 Some of them I could say were probably Cultist, but I can't say anything for sure.
 Order never teaches Cultist Magic, man!"
 When no one responded, he added, "He even levitated seamlessly.
 He had a bout with us mid-air."
 He looked around the table.
 "Hello!
 Was I the only one sensing nothing ordinary about his levitation?
 It did not involve the usual Ki Manipulation at all!"